 Strikes occur when a labor contract or bargaining agreement between a hospital and union is up for renewal.
 When the two sides aren’t able to come up with an acceptable compromise, the union may strike.

 In such a case, patients still need care.
 Therefore, hospitals will usually hire travel nurses to fill the temporary need.
 Due to the urgency, travel nurses who work strikes make much more money than they do when working on typical travel nurse assignments.

 First of all, you can always ask recruiters directly about their highest paying assignments.
 That’s right, let them know that money is a motivator and that you are not interested in assignments that pay less than a certain amount.
 The best travel nurse recruiters will be honest with you about pay while giving you their best pay packages from the beginning.

 We suggest working with agencies that are known to pay high rates and who specialize in rapid-response and strike nursing.
 Hospitals pay these agencies higher rates to urgently provide highly specialized staff on a short-term basis.
 Those high rates are passed along to their travel nurses.
-If you are looking for the most experienced, transparent and honest recruiters in the industry, these recruiters have come highly recommended by fellow travel nurses.

 Top 10 Tips To Make The Most Money As A Travel Nurse

 We suggest taking a housing stipend and securing your own housing.
 This will give you the freedom to choose your price point.
 Agencies will often house nurses in pricier accommodations (they have a reputation to uphold.)
 Additionally, agencies sign corporate leases - leases that come with a “corporate” price tag.

 Some agencies, are able to offer free housing if you stay in one of their preferred hotels.
 Most other agencies do not cover this cost outright, though, they’ll help you set it up.